Blog: What's New at MCA

 • Be 18 years or age or older

-• Have grown and marketed sunflower in Manitoba
+• Have grown and marketed wheat and/or barley in Manitoba

 • Have paid check-off fees to the organization in the previous fiscal year (i.e., have not received a refund)